ricardofdc/TVVS-Performance-Testing/README.md

 Locust can also visualize the results as charts, showing things like requests per second (RPS):

 ![Test1 Total Requests per Second](img/test1_trps.png)
-> Note:
-> Interpreting performance test results can be quite complex.
-> In this graph above we can see that this server has a bottleneck of around 18 *HelloWorldUsers*, performing around 2.1 requests per second.

 Response times (in milliseconds):